RightsandWrongsgit/ARMTEC/cicd/basebeforesplit.md

 ## Get things updated first

 One of the most basic things you might do that this point is some updates.
 If you happened to drive around in that Drupal site we had up, you will probably have noticed under the Configuration menu item that it may have a pink bar with a status report notice saying something about "available updates".
 Since you just installed Drupal and probably no modules except those which came with Core, the update notice is probably about updates to Core itself.
 Drupal is working toward a GUI Core update process but if that isn't ready for prime time, the best way remains to do it with composer.
-Here are the commands:
+Here are the commands:<br>
-*Quick Lookup*
+Quick Lookup<br>
 &nbsp;&nbsp;&nbsp;&nbsp;lando start`<br>
 &nbsp;&nbsp;&nbsp;&nbsp;`chmod u+w web/sites/default`<br>
 &nbsp;&nbsp;&nbsp;&nbsp;`lando composer config --global process-timeout 2000`<br>